 How to measure TDS?

+The next important question is, how to measure the TDS of water.
 The easiest way to measure the TDS of water is using a TDS meter.

 TDS meter is a small hand held device which can be dipped in water to check the water TDS.
 Since the dissolved solids increase the conductivity of water, the TDS meter works by measuring the conductivity of water to determine the TDS.